Balaji & Benedict Evans: When Tech Breaks Industries

 Key takeaways

-• Traditional software can only automate processes that are easy to explain to machines, while AI breaks this fundamental limitation by handling ambiguous, hard-to-define tasks.
+• Traditional software only automates tasks that are easy to explain to machines, while AI breaks this limitation by handling ambiguous, hard-to-define processes.

-• Consumer technology supply chains now outpace military innovation, reversing the historical pattern where defense drove technological advancement.
+• Consumer technology supply chains now outpace military innovation, reversing decades of defense-led technological advancement.

 Listen to full episode